-Following the 1997-98 crisis, emerging countries have constantly sought to expand their foreign exchange reserves.
+In the last decade, emerging countries have constantly sought to expand their foreign exchange reserves.
 The emerging markets' average reserve ratio has more than quintupled from 4 percent to over 20 percent of GDP since 1990 (Obstfeld et al. 2009, Matteo y Lagos et al., 2009).